zspitz/dlr/docs/dlr-spec-hosting/hosts-requirements.md

 ****Compile code fragments.****

-Code snippets come from *&lt;% code %&gt;* and *&lt;%= expr %&gt;* elements in the HTML.
+Code snippets come from *\<% code %\>* and *\<%= expr %\>* elements in the HTML.

 Currently, MerlinWeb uses CreateMethod and CreateLambda, respectively.
 MerlinWeb likes the way these work now and wants something similar in DLR.

 ****Reference a special directory for access to language scopes.****

-MerlinWeb apps support an App\_Script directory containing script files that any code can reference.
-This is the logical equivalent of ASP.NET’s App\_Code directory, but for dynamic script files.
+MerlinWeb apps support an App_Script directory containing script files that any code can reference.
+This is the logical equivalent of ASP.NET’s App_Code directory, but for dynamic script files.

 ****Currently, the code does the following:****